sodiptabadiabanurea/linper/README.md

 3. ./linper.sh

 ## what it does
-It writes bind shells and reverse shells in the current users bashrc and crontab files and reports when one was successfully written
+It writes reverse shells in the current users bashrc and crontab files and reports when one was successfully written

-The backdoors are executed in the background of a sleep command so, either success or fail, nothing will be printed to screen
+The backdoors are executed in the background of a sleep command to minimize the amount of times the backdoors print to screen.
+The one instance this will happen is if the python backdoor errors out AND the user causes a second error (both error message will, then, print to screen)

+It relies wither on python or bash for handling the shell

 Bashrc files are executed whenenver the user invokes a bash terminal, typically when they open terminal or ssh into the box

-Cron files are used to create cron jobs that execute according to the interval specified in the *cron* variable of linper.sh
+The crontab does not rely on files for execution, all files written to (to set the cron) are written to ram disk